HL7/livd/input/pagecontent/index.md

 ### Out of Scope

-The implementation guide has an **initial** scope that does not address:
+The implementation guide has an **initial** scope, supporting the scope of the IICC LIVD 2.0 specification and Excel format described <a href="https://ivdconnectivity.org/livd/">here</a>, that does not address:

 * The mapping of IVD Test Orders, which requires additional data and alignment on a standardized coding system for orders.
 Although IVD Test Orders and IVD Test Results are related, information required for IVD Test Order mapping should be provided by a separate mapping table.
 * The mapping of result values to LOINC answer codes and/or SNOMED.